Admissions

 Official Secondary Transcripts

-All non-U.S. institutional transcripts must be submitted for an academic credential evaluation to obtain equivalency information regarding courses, credits, grades, and degrees earned through the World Education Services (WES).
-For first-year applicants, a general or document-by-document report is sufficient and must include GPA.
+All institutional transcripts must be submitted for an academic credential evaluation to obtain equivalency information regarding courses, credits, grades, and degrees earned through SpanTran (discount available), World Education Services (WES), or any current NACES member.
+A general or document-by-document report is sufficient and must include GPA.
 It is the responsibility of the applicant to make arrangements for the evaluation.
 An official copy of the completed evaluation should be sent directly from the company to the College.

 English Language Proficiency Test